dat310-2023/info/exercises/python/flask4/README.md

     - If the product to be removed is not in the shopping cart, then return a `400` HTTP error.
 Otherwise show a success message.
   * Create a custom error page for error `400`.

-The [skeleton of the app](ex_2/) is provided, which already includes the HTML parts and a Python class for representing the shopping cart.
+The [skeleton of the app](ex_2/) is provided, which already includes the HTML parts.
 Complete the missing parts of `app.py` and make the necessary changes under `templates/`.

   * Hint: save the contents of the shopping cart in the session, that is, the dict that is returned by `contents()`.
-When loading the cart's contents from the session, initialize the ShoppingCart class with what is stored in the session.
+When loading the cart's contents from the session.

 ![Exercise2/1](images/exercise2_1.png)
 ![Exercise2/2](images/exercise2_2.png)